-Following the COVID-19 crisis and despite the natural difficulties in forecasting, the directors have carefully considered the future position of the College.
+The directors have carefully considered the future financial position of the College.
 The directors have reviewed three trading scenarios covering an expected case, a worsening case and a worst case.
-Forecasts and cash flows for each scenario up to 31 July 2023 indicate the College has adequate cash and other reserves to withstand, as well as the ability to adapt to, the worst case scenario, should it occur, without the requirement for external funding.
-This longer term review demonstrates the ongoing consideration by the directors as to the ongoing effects of the COVID-19 crisis on the College and its ability to cope under the testing scenario conditions.

-At present, there is no expectation that the College will suffer a significant reduction in student numbers or income for the current financial year ended 31 July 2022 and the forecasted budget for the financial year ended 31 July 2023 anticipates an operating profit and that the College will be able to meet its liabilities as they fall due.
+Forecasts and cash flows for each scenario up to 31 July 2024 indicate the College has adequate cash and other reserves to withstand, as well as the ability to adapt to, the worst case scenario, should it occur, without the requirement for external funding.
+At present, there is no expectation that the College will suffer a significant reduction in student numbers or income for the current financial year ended 31 July 2023, and the forecasted budget for the financial year ended 31 July 2024 anticipates an operating profit and that the College will continue to meet its liabilities as they fall due.

-As outlined in the Strategic Report a Deed of Undertaking between the Foundation and the College gives legal reassurance that the Foundation will support the College in the implementation of its Strategic Plan and to ensure the College's compliance with the OfS Framework.
+A Deed of Undertaking between the Foundation and the College gives legal reassurance that the Foundation will support the College in the implementation of its Strategic Plan and to ensure the College's compliance with the OfS Framework.
 This includes a provision of sufficient financial support to allow the College to comply with the financial obligations imposed on it by the Framework or by the Foundation directly meeting such financial obligations.
-If markets were adversely affected by COVID-19 and the value of the Foundation's investment assets fell (e.g. by 20%), the assurance of support given by the Foundation to the College within the Deed, are shown to remain secure.
+If the value of the Foundation's investment assets fell (e.g. by 20%), the assurance of support given by the Foundation to the College within the Deed, are shown to remain secure.
 The total cash and investment resources held within the College and the Foundation, and this binding Deed of Understanding between the College and Foundation which strengthens the commitment from the Foundation to support the College, provides reliable assurance to the directors that the College remains a going concern and therefore the use of the going concern basis of accounting in the preparation of these financial statements remains appropriate.